Key Takeaways

 Do I still need a cover if I bought a large heater?

 Yes.
-A larger heater can replace heat faster, but it cannot stop heat loss.
+A larger heater can replace heat faster, but it can’t stop heat loss.
 A cover prevents that loss in the first place, which is always more efficient.

 Yes.
-Above ground pools often cool faster because more of their structure is exposed to air.
-Evaporation is still the main heat loss channel.
+Above-ground pools often cool faster because more of their structure is exposed to air, and evaporation is still the biggest source of heat loss.

 What if my pool shape makes a cover annoying to use?